-The 2014 Technical Assistance and Reporting Guide (TA Guide) contains important information about the current criteria that practices must meet in order to be recognized.
-The 2014 Recognition Criteria Quick Reference Guide provides an overview.
+The 2017 Technical Assistance and Reporting Guide (TA Guide) contains important information about the current criteria that practices must meet in order to be recognized.
 To apply to become recognized, please visit the Become Recognized page.

 Tiers of recognition

-A clinic can achieve three different tiers of recognition depending on various criteria they can demonstrate meeting, with Tier 3 being the highest a clinic can achieve.
+A clinic can achieve five different tiers of recognition depending on various criteria they can demonstrate meeting, with Tier 5 (5 STAR) being the highest a clinic can achieve.